MichaelLoibl/step_file_import/README.md

 ------------------------------

-### HOW TO START <a name="start"></a>
-Place new .step files in the folder "stp_geometries" or start with one of the existing geometries.
-The easiest way to get used to the code is to start with the script "test_step_import.m".
-In order to import a new geometry, you can simply change the jobname which defines the name of your .step file.
-You see automatically plots in the parametric and physical space.
-Thereby, you can easily check whether your import worked correctly.
-You can change the resolution of the plots:

-	resolution_param = resolution of trimming curves in the parametric space resolution_phys.surf = resolution of surface in the physical space resolution_phys.curv = resolution of curve in the physical space

-A set of really simple geometries can be found in the folder stp_geometries.
-The import was also tested for more complex geometries.
-However, these cannot be provided due to licensing reasons.
+## PROVIDED FUNCTIONS <a name="functions"></a>
+The important contribution is the "import_STEP.m" function in combination with the class definitions.
+The other functions are simply visualization tools to check whether the import worked properly.
+The functions are copied from another code and are not changed.
+Some of them are duplicates with only slightly changed inputs (this is not nice, but also nothing to care about in this context).

 [<div style="text-align: right">Back to the top</div>](#table-of-contents)

 ------------------------------

-## PROVIDED FUNCTIONS <a name="functions"></a>
+## PROBLEMS WITH YOUR IMPORT <a name="functions"></a>
-The important contribution is the "import_STEP.m" function in combination with the class definitions in the folder "class_def".
-The other functions in the folders "NURBS_functions" and
-"plotting" are simply visualization tools to check whether the import worked properly.
-The functions in the folder "NURBS_functions" are copied from another code and are not changed.
-Some of them are duplicates with only slightly changed inputs (this is not nice, but also nothing to care about in this context).
+In case your geometry cannot be imported but is a NURBS surface, please contact me.
+I can try to extend the import function for your geometry.

 [<div style="text-align: right">Back to the top</div>](#table-of-contents)